alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Transparency of Participation

-The existence of all current conversation participants **MUST** be visible at all times to all current conversation participants.
+The existence of all current conversation participants **MUST** be visible at the current time to all current conversation participants.

 ## Integrity of Participation